Installation

 uv pip install topos-mcp

 PyPI installs do not install GitNexus automatically.
-Add it separately when you need COMPOSABLE metrics:
+Add it separately so COMPOSABLE can score:

 git clone https://github.com/Krv-Labs/topos.git